-“Still it is not too late.
-Authorities should scrutinise the list, take help from universities to learn who are missing for what reasons and act accordingly,” he said.
+"Still it is not too late.
+Authorities should scrutinise the list, take help from universities to learn who are missing for what reasons and act accordingly," he told AFP.

 Hasina's government has blamed a string of recent murders of secular bloggers and religious minorities on local not overseas militant groups, along with the opposition whom it accuses of trying to destabilise the country.

 But since the siege, it has launched a crackdown on social media sites, saying they are being used to recruit young men to jihadist groups.

 Police said a family of five comprising a doctor, his college professor wife, their two daughters and son in-law have been missing since October.